monsendag/dotfiles/README.md

 ## Installation

-Run this command in a UNIX shell.
+Run this command in a UNIX shell (works in OS X, Linux and Cygwin).

 ```
 curl -fsSL df.dag.im | bash